Robert Lester Stallman: Reception

-Stallman's literary reputation is founded on his Book of the Beast trilogy, written late in life and published in part posthumously.
-According to Peter Nicholls, the work is "an engrossing series" of "complex, sensitively written Fabulations, fitting between the generic borders of sf and Horror, and update the myth of the Werewolf with [an] sf premise."
-He finds the final volume "awkwardly structured," however, judging it "needed a auctorial revision which it could not be given" due to Stallman's premature death.
+According to Peter Nicholls, Stallman's trilogy was "an engrossing series" of "complex, sensitively written Fabulations, fitting between the generic borders of sf and Horror, and update the myth of the Werewolf with [an] sf premise."
+However, Nicholls found the final volume "awkwardly structured," judging that it "needed a auctorial revision which it could not be given" due to Stallman's premature death.